 The Bottom Line

 The best part?
-Effective brain training does not cost $12/month.
-Games like FOKIQ deliver science-based cognitive training for free.
+A daily brain game does not cost $12/month.
+FOKIQ is free forever.